narnoldm/PLATFORM/README.md

 PLATFORM is a MPI code and will require a valid MPI installation.
 The code has been tested with Intel MPI, OpenMPI, and MPICH.
-Additionally PDP is built upon the distributed linear algebra frame work of ScaLAPACK and its associated libraries.
+PLATFORM is built upon the distributed linear algebra frame work of ScaLAPACK and its associated libraries.